klux21/limitless_times/README.txt

 For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c right as a shell script in a Linux or BSD system of your choice where a C compiler exist.
-There is a little test solution for Visual Studio as well now here.
+There is a little test solution for Visual Studio as well here now.

 Why that 'Civil Usage Public License'?
 The license is kind of a little mix of the conditions of BSD or Apache license but in opposite to the former it